 About the Koni Steffen grant

-The Swiss Polar Institute (SPI), in collaboration with the Greenland Research Council (NIS), is launching a call for interest for a new funding opportunity, the Konrad Steffen Grant.
+In 2021, the SPI, in collaboration with the Greenland Research Council (NIS), launched a call for interest for a new funding opportunity, the Konrad Steffen Grant.

 In memory of Konrad Steffen, one of the founders of the Swiss Polar Institute and its first Scientific Director, the Konrad Steffen Grant (KSG) builds on his legacy of collaborative research between researchers based in Switzerland and Greenland on environmental change in Greenland.

-The KSG will provide seed money for collaborative research on the topic of Natural Hazards in Greenland.
-Projects will be selected according to the process outlined below.
-Through these initial projects we hope to foster exchange of expertise, networking, and future collaboration opportunities between Swiss and Greenlandic researchers to address some of the big challenges ahead related to natural hazards in Greenland.
+The KSG was designed to provide seed money for collaborative research on the topic of Natural Hazards in Greenland.
+The hope is that the first two KSG projects will foster exchange of expertise, networking, and future collaboration opportunities between Swiss and Greenlandic researchers to address some of the big challenges ahead related to natural hazards in Greenland.

-A two-day workshop will be held in Nuuk from 7 to 9 March 2022 to bring Swiss and Greenlandic scientists together and define the projects to be funded.
-The workshop is not intended to be competitive but rather a platform to maximize the opportunity for networking and allow the bottom-up collaborative development of projects with the most effective spread of available funding.
-The in-person workshop will result in a concise description of the projects including timeline and budget.
+A two-day workshop took place in Nuuk on 7 & 8 March 2022 to bring Swiss and Greenlandic scientists together and define the projects to be funded.
+The workshop was not intended to be competitive but rather a platform to maximise the opportunity for networking and allow the bottom-up collaborative development of projects with the most effective spread of available funding.
+The in-person workshop resulted in a concise description of the projects, including timeline and budget.

 See also our news article about the Koni Steffen Grant workshop.